Officials tear out yearbook pages, prompt censorship claims

 Walton said more than 100 distributed yearbooks had the pages removed.
 About 15 yearbooks that were sold during the first day of distribution are the only ones that have all the pages.

-In the letter, Harris also demands administrators a reprint of the censored pages of the yearbook along with a written apology, “strongly suggesting” the reprint and apology be distributed by Sept.
+In the letter, Harris also demands administrators to reprint the censored pages of the yearbook along with a written apology, “strongly suggesting” the reprint and apology be distributed by Sept.
 15.

 Wilson could not be reached for comment Wednesday.